bpucker/teaching/README.md

 ### MB09 - Introduction to Biochemistry and Bioinformatics of Plants
 Material used in this course can be found [here](https://github.com/bpucker/teaching/tree/master/MB09_PlantBiochemistryBioinformatics).

+### GE31/MM12 - Applied Plant Genomics (in preparation)
+Material used in this course can be found [here](https://github.com/bpucker/teaching/tree/master/GE31_AppliedPlantGenomics).

+### GE32/MM12 - Data Literacy in Plant Sciences (in preparation)
+Material used in this course can be found [here](https://github.com/bpucker/teaching/tree/master/GE32_DataLiteracyInPlantSciences).

 ### iGEM @ TU Braunschweig ###
 [PuckerLab](https://www.tu-braunschweig.de/en/ifp/pbb) is hosting the [TU Braunschweig iGEM team 2022](https://www.tu-braunschweig.de/ifp/pbb/igem).